bradhilton/Convertible/README.md

 # Convertible

-Converting your basic types and models to and from JSON, Data, etc. is a common task in application development.
+Converting your basic types and models to-and-from JSON, binary data, etc. is a common task in application development.
 Convertible defines a collection of Swift protocols and implementations that makes the conversion process easy, so you don't have to write boilerplate code.

 ## Author